 You should also stretch before and after.

 Manual handling training is available for all staff.
-See the Training and Development section of HRonline for training dates.
+See the Health and Safety section of Discover for training dates.

 For specialist advice and assistance contact the Health and Safety Team.

 Personal protection is the best way to reduce biting by mosquitoes:

 - Wear light-coloured loose fitting clothes including long sleeved shirts, long pants and enclosed footwear where possible.